Borealiscodes/uma-witness-literature/docs/Ethical-Plane-Overview.md

+---
+layout: page
+title: "Ethical Plane Overview"
+---

+# Ethical Plane Overview
+*The plane that defines UMA’s non‑coercive interpretive stance.*

+---

+**Purpose:** Establish the ethical posture from which UMA is read, interpreted, and related to — without generating authority, hierarchy, or psychological influence.

+---

 # Ethical Plane Overview
 The Ethical Plane defines the stance from which a system is interpreted.
 It is not about rules or structure — it is about posture, humility, and non‑authority.